A Brief History of the Classic White Tee

 Navy always looks sharp, and isn’t as bold or imposing as black.
 Pair a charcoal blazer over a navy T-shirt for a smart casual look.

 Gray is usually flattering, but remember: there are many shades of gray.
-Light gray can telegraph sweat stains, but coordinates easily with other colors.
+Light gray can telegraph sweat stains, but matches easily with other colors.
 Darker grays look sleeker but are harder to match, especially with other dark colors.
 A heathered gray can be your happy medium.

 HOW TO WEAR A GRAPHIC T-SHIRT

 Patterns add visual interest to a shirt, but that’s not all they do.
-They can change the shape and texture of your clothing and give you personality.
-Here’s what you need to know.
+They can change the shape and texture of your clothing and give your look personality.

-A repeated print or emblem on a T-shirt is an easy way to dress up the shirt a bit and make it less casual.
-A neutral print on a black or white tee can even work with a blazer, cardigan or peek out under a crewneck sweater.
+A repeated print or emblem is an easy way to dress up a bit.
+A neutral all-over print on a black or white T-shirt can work with a blazer, cardigan or peek out under a crewneck sweater.
 To add an unexpected turn, choose a colorful option to show that you’re an expert at bold moves.

-Need help deciding which t-shirt style is best for you?
-Ask a Stylist and get the right look sent to you.
+Need help deciding which T-shirt style is best for you?
+Ask a Stylist to elevate your rotation of smart basics.